kwa-dev/simple_shell/README.md

 * [ ] What is the difference between a function and a system call
 * [ ] How to create processes
 * [ ] What are the three prototypes of ```main```
+* [ ] How does the shell use the PATH to find the programs